John Joseph Gibbons: Federal judicial service

 Gibbons was nominated to the United States Court of Appeals for the Third Circuit by President Richard Nixon on December 5, 1969, to a seat vacated by Judge Gerald McLaughlin.
 Gibbons was confirmed by the Senate on December 17, 1969, and received his commission on December 18, 1969.
 He served as Chief Judge of the Third Circuit between 1987 and 1990 and retired on January 15, 1990.
+During his judicial tenure, Gibbons wrote more than 800 legal opinions.